Monsters in our midst

 Werewolves In The City - Viking Moses

 It would be easy to dismiss "Werewolves" as the paranoid rantings of another acid-scarred beardo with a psychedelic dream and a beat machine set on "stun."
 Viking Moses, aka Brendon Massei, doesn't do much to discourage this notion.
 His official bio claims "many balls-to-the-wall musicians adopt a bohemian persona to fit their music, but Viking Moses is the real deal," adding that the guy hasn't owned a permanent address for almost a decade.
 Then there's the fact that the musicians he tends to play with, folks like Will Oldham, Chan Marshall and Devendra Banhardt, aren't typically held up as paragons of sanity or stability.
-Oh, and he likes to cover Jeff Mangum (
+Oh, and he likes to cover Jeff Mangum (video of "Holland 1945").

 So to hear "Werewolves" as a genuine protest song, one that deserves to be taken seriously as a well-considered position on the physical vulnerability of the disenfranchised in 21st century America, may seem like a massive misreading.
 But witness Massei's opening salvo: Fuck the Riverside PD with their helicopters shining lights, and its clear echo of the old--and relatively legitimized--gangsta rap "fuck tha police" sentiment.
 Or the chorus (movingly scream-sung in the final round):